-Allsky (or weather) camera is one of the most important part of the modern observatory.
+Allsky (or weather) camera is one of the most important parts of the modern observatory.

-It’s very important to monitor sky condition during night observations, especially when observatory is remote controlled or should be fully automatic.
-Different vendors provides different solution.
-But all they are share the same problems: very high prices, lack of autonomy (PC is required) and lack of useful sensors like a temperature, sky temperature and so on.
-So, to build complete system you need: camera itself, PC, weather station, cloud sensor.
-Full price and complexity of this system is very high.
+It’s important to monitor sky conditions during night observations, especially when the observatory is remote controlled or fully automatic.
+Different vendors provide different solutions.
+But all they are share the same problems: very high prices, lack of autonomy (PC is required), and lack of useful sensors like temperature, sky temperature, and so on.
+To build a complete system, you need the camera itself, PC, weather station, and cloud sensor.
+The full price and complexity of this system are very high.

-With this article I’m starting the cycle of the materials dedicated to fully autonomous device, based on Raspberry PI.
+With this article, I’m starting the cycle of the materials dedicated to fully autonomous devices based on Raspberry Pi.
 This device contains two cameras and a lot of sensors.

-To build this device I used a small ABS electricity case from the hardware store.
-On the top cap I’ve made a hole and glued 120mm dome from the CCTV camera.
-Also IR cloud sensor can be found here.
+To build this device, I used a small ABS electricity case from the hardware store.
+I’ve made a hole and glued a 120mm dome from the CCTV camera on the top cap.
+Also, the IR cloud sensor can be found here.
 Please read my article about this sensor.

-Later I will show you what’s inside this cup and how sensor is arranged.
+Later I will show you what’s inside this cup and how the sensor is arranged.

-You can see mechanical construction on the photo below.
+You can see mechanical construction in the photo below.

-Vertical camera is allsky.
+The vertical camera is allsky.
 This is a popular and cheap QHY5-IIM astrocam.
-Lens is also CCTV, Сomputar 1.8-3.6mm 1.6
+The lens is also CCTV, Сomputar 1.8-3.6mm 1.6

-This lens contains iris motor which is used to close the camera in a day time to prevent damage of the image sensor.
+This lens contains an IRIS motor used to close the camera in a day time to prevent damage to the image sensor.

-Second horizontal camera is a Raspberry camera module, first version.
-This module is also equipped with CCTV lens using handmade adapter.
+The second horizontal camera is a Raspberry camera module, the first version.
+This module is also equipped with a CCTV lens using a handmade adapter.

-Everything other you need to build such cameras module is a few pcb stands, aluminium ring, stripe and small plate.
+Everything you need to build such camera module is a few PCB stands, an aluminum ring, a stripe, and a small plate.

-In the next articles I will describe how to modify CCTV iris motor and to construct such module.
+In the next articles, I will describe how to modify the CCTV iris motor and construct such a module.

 Box internals overview

-Since this box is power via Ethernet cable using wide voltage values I’ve made this special power supply which can produce three voltages:
+Since this box is power via Ethernet cable using wide voltage values, I’ve made this special power supply that can produce three voltages: